 Checks your landlord or letting agent will make

 Before you can rent a property you’II need to provide information and documents to show you’II be a good tenant.
-You will also have to show you and any other adults that will be living with you have the ‘right to rent’ in the UK.

 Having your documents ready can help you rent more quickly.